Tracey Emin: Stuckism

 Emin's relationship with the artist and musician Billy Childish led to the name of the Stuckism movement in 1999.
 Childish, who had mocked her new affiliation to conceptualism in the early 1990s, was told by Emin, "Your paintings are stuck, you are stuck! – Stuck!
 Stuck!
 Stuck!" (that is, stuck in the past for not accepting the YBA approach to art).
 He recorded the incident in the poem, "Poem for a Pissed Off Wife" published in Big Hart and Balls Hangman Books 1994, from which Charles Thomson, who knew them both, later coined the term Stuckism.

 Emin and Childish had remained on friendly terms up until 1999, but the activities of the Stuckist group offended her and caused a lasting rift with Childish.
-In a 2003 interview, she was asked about the Stuckists:
+In a 2003 interview, when she was asked about the Stuckists, she said:

 I don't like it at all… I don't really want to talk about it.
 If your wife was stalked and hounded through the media by someone she'd had a relationship with when she was 18, would you like it?
 That's what happened to me.
 I don't find it funny, I find it a bit sick, and I find it very cruel, and I just wish people would get on with their own lives and let me get on with mine.

 Childish left the Stuckist movement in 2001.

 Modern Art Oxford (2002–03)

 From November 2002 to January 2003, Tracey Emin's solo exhibition This Is Another Place was held at Modern Art Oxford and marked the museum's reopening and renaming to Modern Art Oxford.
 The exhibition was Emin's first British exhibition since 1997.
-The exhibition contained drawings, etchings, film, neon works such as Fuck off and die, you slag, and sculptures including a large-scale wooden pier, called Knowing My Enemy, with a wooden shack on top made from reclaimed timber.
+The exhibition contained drawings, etchings, film, neon works such as Fuck off and die, you slag, and sculptures including a large-scale wooden pier, called Knowing My Enemy, with a wooden shack on its top made from reclaimed timber.

 Emin commented that she decided to exhibit in Oxford as museum director Andrew Nairne had always been "a big supporter of my work".
 An exhibition catalogue included 50 illustrations: "a compilation of images and writings reflecting her life, her sexual experiences and her desires and fears."